Categories of pain relief drugs

 Effects: fights fever, anti-inflammatory, pain relief.
 Should preferably be taken on the advice of a doctor (especially to thin the blood).

-Contraindications: children 18 years of age and under (linked to Reye's syndrome), hypertension, stomach problems.
+Contraindications: children 18 years of age and under (associated with Reye's syndrome), hypertension, stomach fragility.

 To find a pain medication that is right for you, you may need to try a few.
 But in any case, ask your family pharmacist for advice; he or she is always available to help you make an informed choice and can also prescribe* medication for certain minor health problems, when the treatment and diagnosis are already known.
 A consultation with your pharmacist is essential to assess whether you meet the prescription criteria.

 It may be necessary to make an appointment to benefit from this service.
 Ask the laboratory team for more details.
 Some Uniprix-affiliated pharmacies offer an online appointment scheduling service.
 To find the pharmacy nearest you that offers this service, click here.